aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 The development process was managed through GitHub projects, utilizing an agile methodology.
 Refer to the project board link for more details. [here](https://github.com/users/aslinedvinsson/projects/5)

-In the GitHub project, there is one Milstone including seven big tasks called Epics.
+In the GitHub project, there is one Milestone including seven big tasks called Epics.
 Each smaller task, known as a User Story, is linked to an Epic.
 Every User Story includes clear criteria to show when it's done.
 These criteria are divided into smaller tasks to help complete the User Story.
 The MoSCoW method is used to decide which tasks are top priority and which ones can be done later in agile project management.

 ![Kanban Board](docs/kanbanboard.png)